 - Child Safety might not be involved in all the discussions held – use of private family time can strengthen the family’s ability to generate ideas and plans about safety – be prepared to step out of the room during family time.

 - The plan and the meeting might be recorded differently.
-During an I&A there won’t always be a case plan as the outcome.
+During an investigation and assessment there won’t always be a case plan as the outcome.
 The family plan may be to address immediate safety, or ongoing safety and support.

 - When it does come to case planning, make sure that all the components of the case plan are discussed in the process and be sure to include diagrams, stories or language used, with the family’s permission.
 Understand that case plans may look different and they are for the family in the way they have developed it.